chanterelle-io/chanterelle-doc/docs/references/model_meta.md

 ### Input Presets

 Presets provide predefined parameter combinations for common use cases, helping users get started quickly with proven configurations.
+You can also use presets to create predefined examples that allow users to quickly try your model.

 #### Input Preset Fields Reference